CUI Chronology and History

-- On November 22, 2011, the EA and the Department of Justice Office of Information Policy issued Guidance regarding CUI and the Freedom of Information Act
+- July 3: The EA and the Department of Justice Office of Information Policy issued Revised Guidance regarding CUI and the Freedom of Information Act

-- On May 27, 2009, President Obama directed the Attorney General and the Secretary of Homeland Security, to lead a Task Force on Classified Information and Controlled Unclassified Information to reexamine the concept of CUI and, within 90 days, to generate recommendations as to whether and how to reform existing practices.
+- May 27, 2009: President Obama directed the Attorney General and the Secretary of Homeland Security, to lead a Task Force on Classified Information and Controlled Unclassified Information to reexamine the concept of CUI and to generate recommendations as to whether and how to reform existing practices.

-- In May 2008, the Archivist of the United States established the CUI Office within NARA to act as the CUI Executive Agent (EA).
-Based on the May 7, 2008 Presidential Memorandum, the CUI EA developed initial draft implementation guidance with the advice of interagency partners, actively engaged in outreach to CUI stakeholders, and developed preliminary plans for an online CUI registry and training.
+- May 21, 2008: The Archivist of the United States established the CUI Office within NARA to act as the CUI Executive Agent (EA).
+Based on the May 7, 2008 Presidential Memorandum, the EA developed initial draft implementation guidance with the advice of interagency partners, engaged in outreach to CUI stakeholders, and developed preliminary plans for an online CUI registry and training.

-- On May 7, 2008, President Bush signed Designation and Sharing of CUI, a memorandum that adopted “CUI” as the single designator for all SBU information in the Information Sharing Environment (ISE), which was created by IRTPA to facilitate the movement of terrorism information; designated the National Archives and Records Administration (NARA) as the Executive Agent; and established the CUI Council, as a sub-committee of the Information Sharing Council (ISC).
-(On July 2, 2009, the ISC was merged into the Information Sharing and Access Interagency Policy Committee, co-chaired by the National Security Staff’s Senior Director for Information Sharing Policy and the PM-ISE).
+- May 7, 2008: President Bush signed Designation and Sharing of CUI, a memorandum that adopted “CUI” as the single designator for all SBU information in the Information Sharing Environment (ISE) to facilitate the movement of terrorism information and designated the National Archives and Records Administration (NARA) as the Executive Agent (EA).